altmp/altv-docs/articles/configs/server.md

 # Disable dependency (NuGet) check and download at server startup, this is recommended if you have a bad connection to the NuGet server (e.g china)
 disableDependencyDownload= true

-# Voice configuration (needs to be set to enable voice chat)
+# Voice configuration (category needs atleast to exist in configuration, to enable voice chat)
+# See this article for more info: https://docs.altv.mp/articles/voice.html
 [voice]
 # The bitrate of the voice server
 bitrate = 64000